Minivera/go-lander/README.md

 }
 ```

-The `Router.Route` will render if the `route` regex matches the URL.
-It will extract the relevant capture groups,
+The `Router.Route` will extract the relevant capture groups from `Route`, which work as path parameters for your
-which work as path parameters for your routes.
-A `/users/:username` route in a more standard routing library would
+routes.
+A `/users/:username` route in a more standard routing library would translate to
-translate to `/users/(?P<username>[a-zA-Z0-9]+)` for example.
-The `render` prop will execute on a match with the
+`/users/(?P<username>[a-zA-Z0-9]+)` for example.
+The `Render` function is called with a match struct containing the
 pathname and the path parameters.
 Any unnamed captured groups are stored in the `match.Params` map under the index
 in the regex.
 For example, if we had `/users/(?P<username>[a-zA-Z0-9]+)/([a-zA-Z0-9]+)`, the second path param would
 be stored under the index `"1"`.